nullivex/object-manage/README.md

 ## Changelog

+### 0.5.1
+* Fixed small prototype issue with .merge being set to Object instead of ObjectManage

 ### 0.5.0
 * ObjectManage is now an event emitter that fires events for watching data see README for event types
 * **object-merge** selected as the default merge package.